Norfolk’s Local Nature Recovery Strategy: Why It’s Needed and How We’re Contributing

 The LNRS emphasises partnerships and local engagement – something Wendling Beck is deeply committed to.
 Through our work with Norfolk County Council and Gressenhall Museum, we’re connecting people with nature, whether through education, volunteering or cultural heritage projects.

-The LNRS is a chance to strengthen these collaborations, ensuring that farmers, businesses, communities, and policymakers all play a role in nature recovery.
+The Norfolk Local Nature Recovery Strategy is a chance to strengthen these collaborations, ensuring that farmers, businesses, communities, and policymakers all play a role in nature recovery.

-The LNRS will shape Norfolk’s environment for years to come – but it needs your voice to make it as ambitious and effective as possible.
+The LNRS will shape Norfolk’s environment for years to come.
+Now that the LNRS has been published, it needs your support to make it as effective as possible.

 At Wendling Beck, we’re proud to be part of Norfolk’s nature recovery story – but we can’t do it alone.
-By contributing to the LNRS, you’re helping to ensure that Norfolk’s landscapes, wildlife, and communities thrive together.
+As a developer, you can partner with us to purchase Biodiversity Net Gain (BNG) and Nutrient Neutrality Credits.
+We also offer volunteer opportunities where you can help to ensure that Norfolk’s landscapes, wildlife, and communities thrive together.